ComprosoftCEO/funge-it-together/README.md

 1. Create a Lua file for the level
 2. Export a global function named `generateTestCase()` that randomly generates a new test case
-3. Add an entry to the `pack.yaml` file.
+3. Add an entry to the `pack.toml` file.
 The file format should be self-explanatory, but here are a few guidelines to keep in mind:
    - The name should be short enough that it doesn't overflow the level select interface.
    - The description should fit into an 80 column x 24 row terminal window and not overflow the list of solutions.
    - Be sure to generate a new unique UUID.
 [See Here](http://www.wasteaguid.info/).